-Our second key contributions to the geographies of memory is the understanding of memory formation in the post-socialist context.
+Our second key contributions to the geography of memory is the understanding of memory formation in the post-socialist context.
 It seems that the trauma of the Iron Gates displacement received no official recognition by the state at the national level.
-This is the reason why memories of the displacements were a form of counter-memory under communism and remain a form of counter-memory also in post-communism.
-The trauma of the Iron Gates displacement received also no recognition by the local state (e.g. Caras Severin county, Orsova Town Hall).
-As no monuments are put up, this remains also a form of countermemory of the people.
-It is important to add that in Romania many locally traumatic events are remembered at a local level but not by the state.
-So this tells us that post-socialist rememberance of communism is bottom-up, rooted in local events and grounded in place.
+This is the reason why memories of the displacements were a form of counter-memory under communism and remain a form of counter-memory in post-communism.
+Nor has the trauma of the Iron Gates displacement received any recognition by the local state (e.g. Caras Severin county, Orsova Town Hall).
+As no monuments are put up, this remains also a form of counter-memory of the people.
+It is important to add that in Romania, many locally traumatic events are remembered at a local level but not by the state.
+So, this indicates that post-socialist remembrance of communism is bottom-up, rooted in local events and grounded in place.

-In this context, post-socialist ‘retroactive justice’ (Ciobanu 2011) and retroactive memory are still elements which need consideration in terms of recognition and memorialisation of the communist past in Romania so that the pain of the violated bodied, spirits and spaces might be represented and memorialised.
-It is striking that 25 years after the end of Romanian Communist regime and over 50 years after these events took place there appears to be no official or state-led recognition of these events and their impacts on citizens.
-Despite the general emphasis of contemporary state-led narratives on the Romanian Communist period being about denigrating that Communist past, displaced peoples' (inter-generational) memories are powerful countermemories working against contemporary state-led narratives which either emphasise the role of hydro-electric power or ignores the history of the displacements.
-Consequently, memories of communism are complex and nuanced in post-communism and interestingly some of these memories can be positive or involve elements of pride for the enginnering achivements.
+In this context, post-socialist ‘retroactive justice’ (Ciobanu 2011) and retroactive memory are still elements which need consideration in terms of recognition and memorialisation of the communist past in Romania so that the pain of the violated bodies, spirits and spaces might be represented and memorialised.
+It is striking that 25 years after the end of Romanian Communist regime and over 50 years after these events took place, there appears to be no official or state-led recognition of these events and their impacts on citizens.
+Despite the general emphasis of contemporary state-led narratives on the Romanian Communist period being about denigrating that communist past, displaced peoples’ (inter-generational) memories are powerful counter-memories working against contemporary state-led narratives which either emphasise the role of hydroelectric power or ignore the history of the displacements.
+Consequently, memories of communism are complex and nuanced in post-communism and interestingly, some of these memories can be positive or involve elements of pride for the engineering achievements.
 These points bring out the highly contested and complex nature of these memories in the context of contemporary Romanian politics.
-Further research must be also conducted in the field of inter-generational memory through an engagement with the concepts of wounding of places and ‘traumascapes’, and more specifically in the narrow area of a better understanding post-socialist memory formation by letting ordinary citizens’ voices and memories communicate their uniqueness.
+Further research must be also conducted in the field of inter-generational memory through engagement with the concepts of wounding of places and ‘traumascapes’ and more specifically in the narrow area of a better understanding post-socialist memory formation by letting ordinary citizens’ voices and memories communicate their uniqueness.

 Answer to Reviewer 2